What is workmux?

 - Shell completions

-workmux turns a multi-step manual workflow into two simple commands, making parallel development workflows practical.
+workmux turns a multi-step manual workflow into simple commands, making parallel development workflows practical.

 Without workmux